Melanoma in People of Color

 Most skin cancer warnings are directed towards fair skinned individuals with blue eyes and blond or red hair who sunburn easily, as these individuals are at greatest risk.
 Given this fact, one may mistakenly assume that people with darker skin types such as Hispanics, Asians and African-Americans do not need to worry about melanoma.

 This is not correct.
 It is true that darker-skinned races produce more melanin, the pigment that gives color to skin and hair and protects the skin against damage from ultraviolet radiation.
 However, increased pigmentation does protect individuals from UV – induced melanomas, but there is a type of melanoma called acral lentiginous melanoma (ALM) that occurs even without UV exposure.

-This type of melanoma, which also occurs, though less frequently, in the Caucasian population, is sometimes ignored or mistaken for an injury or a nail fungus.
+This type of melanoma, which also occurs, though less frequently, in the White population, is sometimes ignored or mistaken for an injury or a nail fungus.
 Because this particular form of melanoma is often misdiagnosed or ignored, it is often more deeply invasive when it is finally discovered.

 - On the soles of the feet